dnsglk/dnsglk.github.io/_drafts/cpp-virtual-methods-members.md

 }
 {% endhighlight %}

+Do you have any doubt about the `slave2.doForUs()`?
+Does the `&Work::cook` make you uncertain?

 ## It's a shame not to know this trivial thing!

 Oh no, it's not.
 It's a joke.
-When I met the similar code in my work project, the second case wasn't obvious to me.
-It was a long time since I used C++ and as one knows this language is not an easy.
+When I met the similar code in my work project, the second case wasn't so obvious to me.
+Even though the `cook()` is virtual, the very specific method address is used during the delegation.
+It was a long time since I used C++, and as one knows this language is not an easy one.
 BTW this [Scott Meyer's video](https://www.youtube.com/watch?v=KAWA1DuvCnQ) soothed my worry of being ignorant.

 Lets return to the question.
-The first one should be something like this:
+The `slave1.doForUs()` call, I guess, should be explained like this:
-- asd
-- das
-- asd
+- `OurSlaveType` stores a pointer to a super class.
+- `Work::clean()` is not virtual.
+- Hence, the super class's version of `clean()` is expected to be used.

+What happens with the `slave2.doForUs()` call?
+Should the same logic be applied here, i.e. should we expect `PainfulWork::cook()` to be called since it's virtual?
+But why not `Work::cook()` if the address of this specific method is explicitely passed as an argument?

 ## I don't believe and want to use gdb